 Students will need a reasonably modern laptop on which to do assignments and to participate in classroom exercises/demonstrations.
 Laptops may be of the Windows, MacOS, or Linux variety.
 Students will need to install and run the Chrome and Firefox browsers as well as Git, Python 3 and Django 3 software.

 Course Staff

-Instructor:
+Instructors:

-Jeffrey Eppinger (eppinger@cmu.edu)
+Jeffrey Eppinger (je0k@andrew.cmu.edu) Sujata Telang (stelang@andrew.cmu.edu)

 Teaching Assistants: